daler/dotfiles/docs/nvim-plugins.rst

     * - :kbd:`Enter` (within browser)
       - Opens file in editor, expands directory to show contents, or collapses open directory

+    * - :kbd:`ga` (within browser)
+      - Add file to git.
+Useful when you have fugitive also open, and want to add a file from an as-yet-untracked directory

+    * - :kbd:`gu` (within browser)
+      - Unstage file to git.
+Useful when you have fugitive also open

 The window-switching shortcuts :kbd:`<leader>w` and :kbd:`<leader>q` (move to windows left and right respectively; see :ref:`toggleterm_ref`) also work.